david-millett/glog-backend/README.md

 This was also important for the logging aspect of the app to work - I needed to create tables for `workout_logs` and `exercise_logs` to properly preserve and store this data

+was important to me to think and plan the database in a structured way that would enable scaling and limit the possibility for errors or difficulties later down the line

 Next step - I need to create some more apps and edit the ones that already exist!